XenitAB/xenitab.github.io/docs/xks/operator-guide/blast-radius.md

 <img alt="Blast Radius" src={useBaseUrl("img/assets/xks/operator-guide/opaBlastRadius.png")} />

-To start the job you have to push "<-" and Run.
+To start the job you have to push the back arrow `<-` and Run.

 Remember, this variable is only set for one run.